Reactor neutrino physics potentials of cryogenic pure-CsI crystal: Potentials in the CE NS detection

 \section{Potentials in the CE$\nu$NS detection}

 Detection of the CE$\nu$NS process requires low threshold detectors.
-For scintillation detector, larger light yield means smaller detection threshold and better sensitivity in the new physics searches.
+For a scintillation detector, a larger light yield means a smaller detection threshold, which corresponds to a better sensitivity in the new physics searches.
 There have been proposals of using cryogenic CsI detectors at spallation neutron sources~\cite{Baxter:2019mcx,Akimov:2022oyb} and exciting results are foreseen.
-In this paper we discuss the possibility of using cryogenic CsI for the reactor neutrino CE$\nu$NS study.
+This paper discusses the possibility of using cryogenic CsI for the reactor neutrino CE$\nu$NS study.

 In a commercial reactor, electron antineutrinos are produced from the fission products of four major isotopes, $^{235}$U, $^{238}$U, $^{239}$Pu, and $^{241}$Pu.
-We generate the reactor neutrino spectrum using the following equation: The average fission fractions are assumed to be 0.58, 0.07, 0.30, 0.05, with mean energies per fission of 202.36 MeV, 205.99 MeV, 211.12 MeV, 214.26 MeV~\cite{Ma:2012bm} for the above four isotopes, respectively.
+We generate the reactor neutrino spectrum using the following method.
+The average fission fractions are assumed to be 0.58, 0.07, 0.30, 0.05, with mean energies per fission of 202.36 MeV, 205.99 MeV, 211.12 MeV, 214.26 MeV~\cite{Ma:2012bm} for the above four isotopes, respectively.
 The neutrino energy spectra per fission of $^{235}$U, $^{239}$Pu, and $^{241}$Pu are taken from Huber~\cite{Huber:2011wv}, and of $^{238}$U is taken from Mueller~\cite{Mueller:2011nm}.
 In the CE$\nu$NS detection of reactor neutrinos, the high energy part is of great importance.
-We apply an exponential extrapolation in the 8~MeV and 10.5~MeV energy region, and cut off at 10.5~MeV according to the measurement by the Daya Bay experiment~\cite{DayaBay:2022eyy}.
+We apply an exponential extrapolation in the 8~MeV and 10.5~MeV energy region and cut off at 10.5~MeV according to the measurement by the Daya Bay experiment~\cite{DayaBay:2022eyy}.
 The extrapolated part is reduced by a factor of 0.7 according to measurement at Daya Bay~\cite{DayaBay:2022eyy}.
-Furthermore, discrepancies have been found between the data and the Huber-Mueller spectra, a 5\% flux deficit and a spectral distortion in the 5 to 7 MeV region.
+Furthermore, discrepancies have been found between the data and the Huber-Mueller spectra, a 5\% flux deficit, and a spectral distortion in the 5 to 7 MeV region.
 Both deficits were corrected in our study.